I collect quotes from people, most of them writers and composers, discussing how creative imagination influences their work.

 Imagination — two forms: synthetic and creative

-Selected quotes about the power of creative imagination
+Quotes about the power of creative imagination

-Talking with Angels — origins and themes
+Talking with Angels — origin and themes

-Think and Grow Rich! — a handbook for creators of the new
+Think and Grow Rich!

 The truly new comes from nothing